Home » Regions » North America » Eastern Temperate Forests » Mixed Wood Plains » Acadian Plains and Hills

 ↑About the Acadian Plains and Hills

-This region is bordered to the southwest along the coast by the warmer, denser-populated Northeastern Coastal Zone.
+This region is bordered to the southwest along the coast by the warmer, more-densely-populated Northeastern Coastal Zone.
 This border is abrupt and marked by a clear geologic transition from a rocky coastline to a flatter coastline with greater fine sediments and abundant coastal marshes.
 To the northeast, this region borders and partly surrounds the Maritime Lowlands.
 Inland to the west and north, this region is bordered by the more rugged Northeastern Highlands; a different portion of this same region also borders this region to the southeast in Nova Scotia.

 Plant Lists & In-Region Search